wrivaden/pdsnd_github/README.md

 * chicago.csv
 * washington.csv
 * new_york_city.csv
-* bikeshare.py (contains the code to execute the statistics)
+* bikeshare.py (contains the code to execute the statistics calculations)

 ### Credits
 > Some of the code to validate user input using the while loop was obtained from examples in Stack Overflow.